Burning Bush Plant

-Leaves of the Burning Bush Plant are poisonous.
-However, the plant exhibits beautiful red and dark orange colors, especially during the fall season.
-This is considered one of the most unwanted plants in North America because it spreads at a rapid rate and because of the poison aspects of its leaves.
+Leaves of the Burning Bush Plant are beautifuly colored.
+The plant exhibits beautiful red and dark orange colors, especially during the fall season.
+Care of burning bush is minimal too, which makes the plant an excellent choice for even novice gardeners.
 There are compact versions of the bush as well as those that can grow up to 15 feet in height.
-The plant's soft strips create the body of the bush throughout the year until the flowers bloom in the fall.
+The plant's flexible strips create the body of the bush throughout the year until the flowers bloom in the fall.
 There are also berries on the plant when the flowers are in bloom.

 The Burning Bush is frequently seen in urban and suburban settings, but it fares very well in places like industrial complexes and commercial sites.
 There are two main types of plants in this category, a full-size version, and a little version.
 The winged species has a corky stem.
 This shrub is usually green with two leaves protruding from the stem at each point along the twig.
 It has yellow flowers in a four-leaf pattern that grow with bright orange seeds hanging from them in the fall.